ganesh-421/php_project/README.md

 - Updte .env file for your database .
 - enjoy
 ### !!
 Note !!
-- To change database credentials according to your wish, you must update connection configurations in /Core/Database.php
 - (Please connect to internet as css, icons and avatars are loaded directly from official cdn.)